-In 2020, the Carey Group completed a study of the Sacramento County Criminal Justice System (see Appendix D) focused on approaches to safely reduce the jail population.
+In 2020, the Carey Group completed a study of the Sacramento County Criminal Justice System focused on approaches to safely reduce the jail population.
 Consistent with recommendations from the Carey Group, the CCPAB recommends expanding use of alternatives to incarceration that include services to address identified needs.